ABI08471/TIChallenge/README.md

 # ABIChallenge
-This is a DevOps Challenge
+This is a Ml DevOps Challenge

+- in the data folder you will find all necesary data for the challenge
+- in the model folder you will find the script to train and test the model